Animal embryos evolved before animals.

 Reference: “The Early Ediacaran Caveasphaera Foreshadows the Evolutionary Origin of Animal-like Embryology” by Zongjun Yin, Kelly Vargas, John Cunningham, Stefan Bengtson, Maoyan Zhu, Federica Marone and Philip Donoghue, 27 November 2019, Current Biology.

-This research was funded through the Biosphere Evolution, Transitions and Resilience (BETR) program, which is co-funded by the Natural Environment Research Council (NERC) and Natural Science Foundation of China (NSFC).
+This research was funded through the Biosphere Evolution, Transitions and Resilience (BETR) program, which is co-funded by the Natural Environment Research Council (NERC) and the Natural Science Foundation of China (NSFC).